(To download the Al HaNissim prayer, go to http://machonshilo.org/en/images/stories/files/Al_HaNissim_YA_YY_Revised.pdf)

 If Judaism lends importance to actual date of an event, how can we reconcile the following issues:

-- Rav Goren zt"l ruled that the proper day should be observed, but what about separating ourselves from the public who observes the deferred day?
+- While Rav Goren zt"l ruled that the proper day should be observed, how can we separate ourselves from the public who observes the deferred day?

 - When should we recite the Hallel prayer?
-Isn't it in vain if we're not saying it on the day of the miracle?
+Isn't the recitation of the Hallel a prayer in vain if we're not saying it on the day of the miracle?

 - When do we add the Al-HaNissim prayer to our Birkath HaMazon and Shmona Esray?

-Rav Bar-Hayyim suggests that we look to "Purim Meshulash" for the answer.
-The festivities and customs of the day should be divided into two:
+Rav Bar-Hayyim suggests that we look to "Purim Meshulash" for the answer and rules that the festivities and customs of the day should be divided into two:

-- The actual day, the 5th of Iyyar, should include the Al HaNissim additions to the Shmona Esray and the Birkat HaMazon as well as the special Torah reading.
+- On the 5th of Iyyar (tonight and Monday), we should include the Al HaNissim additions to the Shmona Esray and the Birkat HaMazon.
+The special Torah reading should also be said on this day.
+These actions commemorate and sanctify the actual day of the event.

-The additions to the tefila would occur even when the 5th of Iyyar is observed as the Memorial Day for fallen Israeli soldiers and those who were murdered in terrorist attacks.
+The additions to the tefila should occur even when the 5th of Iyyar is observed as the Memorial Day for fallen Israeli soldiers and those who were murdered in terrorist attacks.

 Chag Sameach LeGeulah Shelayma!